Pylons/pyramid/docs/narr/events.rst

 Using Events
 =============

-An *event* is an object broadcast by the :mod:`pyramid` framework at interesting points during the lifetime of an application.
-You don't need to use events in order to create most :mod:`pyramid` applications, but they can be useful when you want to perform slightly advanced operations.
+An *event* is an object broadcast by the :app:`Pyramid` framework at interesting points during the lifetime of an application.
+You don't need to use events in order to create most :app:`Pyramid` applications, but they can be useful when you want to perform slightly advanced operations.
 For example, subscribing to an event can allow you to run some code as the result of every new request.

-Events in :mod:`pyramid` are always broadcast by the framework.
+Events in :app:`Pyramid` are always broadcast by the framework.
 However, they only become useful when you register a *subscriber*.
 A subscriber is a function that accepts a single argument named `event`: